 From there, I went to the Altiplano in Bolivia (elevations 3500-4000 meters) where a regional 2D Vibroseis survey for Phillips Petroleum was underway.
 There, I handled the vibratory similarity (“vib-sims”) tests, the preliminary processing of the seismic data and scouting for and processing of the refraction seismic data.

-For Grant Geophysical, I scouted jobs in Venezuela and was in the field for start-up operations in Ecuador, Peru, Bolivia and the US.
+For Grant Geophysical, I scouted jobs in Venezuela and was in the field for start-up operations in Colombia, Ecuador, Peru, Bolivia and the US.

 At Petroleum Geo Services, I spent little time on field parties, but traveled internationally (Norway, Italy, England, Singapore and Mexico) for client project conferences, conventions and instructional presentations.

 Steve Campbell Return to Cover Letter